alpineFrost/Calculator_Project/README.md

 # Calculator_Project

-This is the SPE Mini Project repository to create a calculator application using DevOps tools and practices.
+This is the SPE Mini Project repository to create a calculator application using DevOps tools.

 # Problem Statement